haasmichi/cdk-workshop-2022/README.md

 ### AWS Account

-An AWS Account should have been created for you, already.
+An AWS Account called "CdkXX Trining Account" should have been created for you, already.
 You can access it via our [landing page](https://btelligent.awsapps.com/start).
 Try to login using your AD credentials and assume the role, "BtPowerUserAccessCustomizable" (click on `Management console`).
 On the landing page click `Command line or programmatic access` and copy the AWS account id (2nd row).